 Chewing is a natural canine behavior, which means that most dogs are determined to find something to chew.
 Chewing alleviates boredom, while also providing an outlet for any stress or anxiety that your dog may be experiencing.
 Offering an appropriate chew toy is certainly better than allowing your dog to chew up your furniture or other items in your home!

-Chewing can also have medical benefits for dogs.
-The best dental chews for dogs can help to scrape away plaque and bacteria from your dog’s teeth as they chew, slowing the formation of tartar and the development of dental disease.
+Chewing can also offer medical benefits.
+Dental chews, including the best dental chews for dogs, can help scrape plaque and bacteria off your dog’s teeth.
 Chewing also increases saliva production, which helps to wash away bacteria and food debris from your dog’s mouth.
 Removing plaque and bacteria from your dog’s mouth slows tartar formation, delaying the development of dental disease.

 While there’s certainly more to canine dental health than simply chewing on bones and treats, allowing your dog access to appropriate chew toys and long-lasting dog chews can help maintain appropriate dental health.

 While there certainly are dogs who have safely chewed bones for years, most veterinarians have seen at least one serious illness or injury caused by a bone.
 Marrow bones, for example, are notorious for becoming stuck on the mouths of dogs, wrapped around the entire low jaw.
 Removing these lodged bones requires sedation or even general anesthesia, and may be uncomfortable for the dog.

 Both cooked and raw bones have their own unique risks.
 While the risks differ between cooked and raw bones, neither is entirely risk-free.
-Due to the various risks associated with chewing bones, many veterinarians recommend that pet owners consider alternative chew toys for their dogs.
+Due to the risks associated with bones, many veterinarians recommend alternative chew toys.